-Phippsburg:
+Milner:

-NOTE THAT PROJECT NEEDS ASSESSMENT (PNA) TABLE OF CONTENTS HAS ACTIVE LINKS TO SECTIONS AND TABLES
+\ NOTE THAT PROJECT NEEDS ASSESSMENT (PNA) TABLE OF CONTENTS HAS ACTIVE LINKS TO SECTIONS AND TABLES

-- Proposed system capacity and service area - o Refer to PNA (Sections 8.2 and 5.2) - Design capacity of each treatment system and distribution or collection network demonstrated through organic or hydrologic capacity. - o Refer to PNA (Sections 8.2 and Tables 4-7) - Excess capacity of each treatment system and distribution or collection network demonstrated through organic or hydrologic capacity. - Refer to PNA (Section 8.2 and Tables 4-7) - Written statement setting forth the ten-year projected increased need in treatment and hydraulic capacity. - PNA includes stamp from professional engineer.
-Sections 8.2 and Tables 4-7 address hydraulic capacity and waste load forecasts - Alternative potential site locations and degree of feasibility of each, with a written statement indicating why a particular alternative was selected. - PNA includes stamp from professional engineer.
-Refer to PNA (Section 8.6).
-Location to be same as existing system.
-Note that proposed system has a much smaller footprint - Description of the excess capacity of all existing and approved treatment systems and distribution of collection networks, in the proposed service area, including the age, state of repair and level of treatment in the existing facilities. - o Refer to Section 5.0 - Demonstration of the impacts of the water and sewer services on the land use including: - Map detailing existing land uses and existing zoning in the service area, including peripheral lands which may be impacted at a scale appropriate for review. - Refer to Appendix E of the PNA - Conformity of the project with the Routt County Master Plan and such other adopted plans and policies as may be in effect for the property. - Supports policy designated Tier 3 Small Established Community's.
+- Proposed system capacity and service area - o Refer to PNA (Sections 8.2 and 5.2) - Design capacity of each treatment system and distribution or collection network demonstrated through organic or hydrologic capacity. - Refer to PNA (Sections 8.2 and Tables 4-6) - Excess capacity of each treatment system and distribution or collection network demonstrated through organic or hydrologic capacity. - Refer to PNA (Section 8.2 and Tables 4-6) - Written statement setting forth the ten-year projected increased need in treatment and hydraulic capacity. - PNA includes stamp from professional engineer.
+Sections 8.2 and Tables 4-6 address hydraulic capacity and waste load forecasts - Alternative potential site locations and degree of feasibility of each, with a written statement indicating why a particular alternative was selected. - Refer to PNA (Section 8.6).
+Note that PNA includes required stamp from a professional engineer.
+New system to be relocated to site of existing lift station.
+Current system (lagoons) are currently located entirely within the Yampa River floodplain.
+New system eliminates the need for a lift station and moves system out of the floodplain. - Description of the excess capacity of all existing and approved treatment systems and distribution of collection networks, in the proposed service area, including the age, state of repair and level of treatment in the existing facilities. - o Refer to Section 5.0 - Demonstration of the impacts of the water and sewer services on the land use including: - Map detailing existing land uses and existing zoning in the service area, including peripheral lands which may be impacted at a scale appropriate for review. - Refer to Appendix E of the PNA - Conformity of the project with the Routt County Master Plan and such other adopted plans and policies as may be in effect for the property. - Supports policy designated Tier 3 Small Established Community's.
 Replaces aging infrastructure, eliminates infiltration & inflow issues, meets compliance requirements for seepage and water quality (Refer to PNA Section 4.0) - Financial analysis of the facilities, including, but not limited to, the following: - Estimation of capital outlay. - Estimation of operating outlay. - Estimation of operating income of the proposed facility. - Estimation of supportive governmental (or other) revenues utilized to finance the new facility. - For all of the above refer to Sections 8.10 and 8.11 of the PNA, attached 2023 budget package (includes 10 year projections), and Cost Estimates/Funding Sources Table below